 What we offer

 Both Irish enterprises and work placed researchers benefit greatly from the programme.
 Employment partners host excellent researchers who dedicate their time to a specific research project related to the organisation.
-The Irish Research Council contribute up to €24,000 per annum towards the researcher costs.
+The Irish Research Council contributes up to €24,000 per annum towards the researcher costs.

 There is no cap on the wage the organisation pays to the researcher, meaning current employees can stay on the wage they are at while gaining a research degree supported by a co-contribution from the Irish Research Council.
 However, organisations must commit a minimum contribution of €8,000 per annum with a portion or all of this contribution going towards employment costs of the researcher.
-At the end of the project, the researcher will gain workplace skills and a degree by research.
+At the end of the project, the researcher will have gained workplace skills and a degree by research.

 How to apply